DangTrung1212/historty-quiz/memory-bank/progress.md

 - Component organization following modern React patterns
 - Context API providers for state management
 - Basic quiz functionality and progress tracking
-- Project features a robust progress tracking and reward system.
-Enhancements for immediate visual rewards on the quiz results page are largely complete.
-Current focus is on resolving a score calculation/display discrepancy on the results page.
+- Project features a robust progress tracking and reward system
-- State reset and navigation logic is robust and consistent for all quiz types.
+- State reset and navigation logic is robust and consistent for all quiz types
-- Retake logic is consistent and reliable for all quiz types.
+- Retake logic is consistent and reliable for all quiz types
-- MCQ answer review correctly shows explanations.
+- Answer review system with smooth scrolling behavior
-- "Làm lại" button on results page correctly resets quiz progress.
+- "Làm lại" button on results page correctly resets quiz progress
+- Score calculation and display issues have been resolved
+- Auto-scrolling to answer review section when clicking "Xem đáp án"
+- Consistent styling across all quiz components with romantic purple theme
 - **Overall Progress Tracking (`ProgressContext`):** Reliably tracks `completed`, `highScoreAchieved` (score >= 90%), and `highestScore` for each section, persisted to Local Storage (`overallQuizProgress`).
 - **Progress Modal (`ProgressModal.tsx`):**
     - Displays a 3-part horizontal reward image corresponding to the three main quiz sections.